Ayan-chy/B17-Assigment-3-Jmeter-Performance-testing/README.md

 - The `-n` flag runs JMeter in non-GUI mode.
 - The `-e -o <folder>` options generate an HTML report in the specified folder.
 - Ensure the output report folder does not already exist or is empty.

-## Viewing Reports
-Open `Reports/index.html` or the generated HTML folder (e.g., `Reports/dmoney_report/index.html`) in your browser to view dashboards.

 ## Test Data
 Test CSVs are in `Dmoney/Resources/` and are referenced by the respective JMX files.